top of page

 Every time I go to the post office, I have a choice.
 I can take my package to the postal worker or I can bypass the postal worker and let the machine serve me.
 Without exception, I’ll wait for a machine before I wait for the person.
 I can say that it’s faster and more convenient, but the truth is that technology has just made it easy not to interact with real people.

-A while ago, I shared a piece titled, How Much is a “Like” Worth?
-Whether you blog, vlog, or share someone else’s, checking all those looks, likes, and shares is part of the game.
+Whether you create your own blog/vlog, or share someone else’s, checking all those looks, likes, and shares is part of the game.
 The pull of social media addiction isn’t all in our heads.
-It’s quite real, thanks to two neurotransmitters: dopamine and oxytocin.
+It’s quite real thanks to two powerful neurotransmitters: dopamine and oxytocin.
+When people like, share, and comment on our posts, we get a hit of those feel-good chemicals.
+We gain social currency.

-When people like my posts, I know I’m important.
+When people like my posts, I feel important.

-The irony of social media lies in the illusion of connection.
-We look to technology to engage with others and that same technology makes it easier to disengage and protect ourselves from human to human interaction.
+The irony of social media is the illusion of connection.
+We use technology to engage with others.
+That same technology makes it easier to disengage and avoid real human interaction.
 Never before have we had more opportunity for social interaction.
-Perhaps it’s time to redefine the meaning of engagement.

 bottom of page